Skip to main content

 Early Changes (0–3 Months)

-• A feeling of “stabilization,” where thinning slows
+• a sense of stabilization, where thinning slows

-Some individuals also see early signs of increased thickness at the root, though this varies.
+Some people may also notice early thickening at the root, though this varies.

-A temporary increase in shedding can happen as older hairs cycle out and new ones begin to grow.
-This is a normal part of the process and typically improves on its own.
+A temporary increase in shedding can occur as older hairs cycle out and new ones begin to grow.
+This is a normal part of the hair growth cycle and typically improves over time.

 Mid-Phase Changes (3–6+ Months)

 Progress may be subtle at first.
-Photo comparisons taken over time are often the clearest way to track changes.
+Photo comparisons over time are often the most reliable way to track changes.

 Long-Term Progress (6–12+ Months)